mattermost/docs/source/developer/fx-guidelines.rst

 -----

-Notifications: Header
+Notifications: Header Bar
 ---------------------

+The header bar appears as a dropdown bar from the top of the screen.
+The header bar:

+1. May include an "x" button to dismiss
+2. Be limited to 60 characters
-Appears as an additional header at the top of the UI.
-May include an “x” button to dismiss.
-Limited to 60 characters.
-May include a time-out.
-Header notification should appear over the rest of the UI instead of pushing the UI down.
+3. May include a time-out
+4. Appear over the rest of the UI instead of pushing the UI down

 Multiple headers can appear, with the earliest notification at the top and more recent notifications appearing underneath.

 **Desktop**